 3East is ideal for adolescents and young adults seeking:

 The programs in the 3East continuum are specifically designed to accommodate patients in different phases of the treatment and recovery process, from highly focused residential treatment to outpatient care.
 We have intensive treatment tracks for both boys and girls, and our day program (partial hospital) and outpatient program are coed.
 Family services are included in all programs.
 Length of stay, ages accepted, and location vary with each program.
-As the programs within 3East are self-pay, we do not accept insurance or assist with insurance reimbursement efforts.
+As most of the programs within 3East are self-pay, we do not accept insurance or assist with insurance reimbursement efforts.
 However, some fees may be recoverable through your insurance provider.

 3East is well known for its commitment to working with young people to create tailored treatment plans to meet individualized goals.
 Our dedicated staff takes the time to get to know patients and their unique set of challenges, working closely with them and their families to address difficulties, build skills, maximize treatment outcomes, and transition successfully to aftercare.